Using Decoupled Features for Photo-realistic Style Transfer: Related Work

-A recent review from Jing \cite{jing20} also demonstrates that 95\% of these works do not attempt to produce results of a photo-realistic quality, further narrowing down the number of relevant methods for professional imaging applications.
+A recent review from Jing \cite{jing20} also demonstrates that 95\% of these works do not attempt to produce photo-realistic results, further narrowing down the number of relevant methods for professional imaging applications.
 The review also points out the common drawbacks of these methods which are summarized as follows.
-First, they are overfitted to their training sets, such that significantly different input will lead to unacceptable results considering professional quality standards.
-Second, these methods are highly computationally expensive to train for a given dataset, with some recommending the use of 50+ graphics processing units \cite{an20}, resulting in a high economic and environmental cost.
-Third, after being trained, many methods require the input images to be segmented and semantically labelled which can be difficult and time consuming to accomplish.
+First, the methods must be trained, requiring significant storage and computational resources and resulting in a high economic and environmental cost, with some methods recommending the use of 50+ graphics processing units \cite{an20}.
+Due to this dependence, the photo-realistic results of many existing methods cannot readily be replicated because their code bases, photo-realistic models or datasets are not publicly available.
+Second, they are overfitted to their training sets, such that inputs which deviate from the set will lead to unacceptable results considering professional quality standards.
+Third, after being trained, many methods require the input images to be segmented and semantically labeled which can be difficult to accomplish \cite{li_2019,yoo_2019}.
 Finally, methods in this category are black boxes with no human readable parameters, and thus cannot be tuned in any meaningful way to refine results or correct artifacts.
+For representative results of the artifacts that can occur, we refer the reader to the experimental section (Figure \ref{NST}).